Vendor Agreement (UK)

 First, where the company is establishing an approved or preferred vendor list.
 Many organisations formalise their procurement processes by maintaining a list of approved vendors with whom standing commercial arrangements have been agreed, streamlining the purchasing process and providing greater commercial and legal certainty for both parties.

 Second, where the supply of goods or services involves access to the company's premises, systems, data, or confidential information.
-In these cases, a Vendor Agreement provides the legal framework for managing access, confidentiality, and data protection obligations, and ensures compliance with the UK GDPR and the Data Protection Act 2018.
+In these cases, a Vendor Agreement provides the legal framework for managing access, confidentiality, and data protection obligations, and confirms compliance with the UK GDPR and the Data Protection Act 2018.

 Third, where the company wishes to impose vendor compliance requirements, such as obligations to comply with the Bribery Act 2010, the Modern Slavery Act 2015, a supplier code of conduct, or environmental and sustainability standards.
 These obligations are most effectively imposed through a written Vendor Agreement that the vendor signs and agrees to before any supply commences.